-1. the student was not possessing the firearm to use as a weapon or to deliver, either directly or indirectly, to another person to use as a weapon;

-2. the student did not knowingly possess the firearm;
+- 1. the student was not possessing the firearm to use as a weapon or to deliver, either directly or indirectly, to another person to use as a weapon; - 2. the student did not knowingly possess the firearm;

-3. the student did not know or have reason to know that the firearm constituted a "dangerous weapon"; or b.
-Possession of a Dangerous Weapon (Other than a Firearm)

-4. the student possessed the firearm at the suggestion, request, or direction of, or with the express permission of, school or police authorities.
+- 3. the student did not know or have reason to know that the firearm constituted a "dangerous weapon"; or - 4. the student possessed the firearm at the suggestion, request, or direction of, or with the express permission of, school or police authorities.